lvjiaxuan/release/README.md

 #### About author

-To try richness in the `CHANGELOG.md`, I utilize the GitHub API to search for a valid author name.
+To approach more rich info in the CHANGELOG, I utilize the GitHub API to search for a valid author name.
 However, be advised that the API has a [rate limit](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting) for IP.
-To bypass this, it is recommended to include a token by passing `--token` when encountering this case.
+To bypass this, it is recommended to include a token by passing `--token` when encountering this case 😔.

 #### `--verbose-change` argument

 Disable by default.

-It means that CHANGELOG.md would contain more changes which could not be parsed by conventional commits.
+It means that CHANGELOG would contain more changes which could not be parsed by conventional commits.

 ### Commit / Tag / Push

 Enable `--commit` `--tag` `--push` by default when enable bump and changelog meanwhile. (opt-out by `--no-push`, etc.)

+> `--no-bump` and `--no-changelog` are included to enable git jobs.

 ```bash
 # Use `Release {v}` as commit message by default.